Drumsin/aoe4-generated-map-debugger/README.md

 teamsList, playersPerTeam = SetUpTeams()
 ```

+## Troubleshooting

+#### The grid in the right pane doesn't load.
+It's completely blank with no tiles.

+There is a possibility that your browser security settings is blocking the web assembly (.wasm) file that parses the Lua code.
+In your browser settings, try lowering the security settings from a Strict mode to a Standard/Balanced mode.

 ### Disclaimer
 Nothing in this debug tool is made, distributed, or supported by Relic Entertainment Inc, World's Edge LLC, and Microsoft Corporation.